meetnileshjadhav/meetnileshjadhav/README.md

 - 👋 Hi, I’m @nj-projects
-- 👀 I’m interested in ...Frontend Development
+- 👀 I’m interested in ...MERN Fullstack
 - 🌱 I’m currently learning ...
-React JS
+System Designs
 - 💞️ I’m looking forward to collaborate on ...
-Frontend projects
+Fullstack projects
-- 📫 How to reach me ... meetnileshjadhav@gmail.com
+- 📫 How to reach me ... niileshjadhav09@gmail.com

 <!---
 meetnileshjadhav/meetnileshjadhav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.